gustavolramos/gustavolramos/README.md

 - 👋 Hi, I’m @gustavolramos
-- 👀 I’m interested in learning flutter and laravel
+- 👀 I’m interested in learning flutter and front-end developing in general
 - 🌱 I’m currently learning flutter
-- I'm a business partner and product owner at CoBlue
+- I'm a business partner and product owner at CoBlue (coblue.io)